leios/gpu-handbook/src/content/intro.md

 The traditional example is the Open Compute Language (OpenCL).

 It's great.
-Your functions run at essentially the same speed as vendor-specific APIs.
+Your functions run at essentially the same speed as vendor-specific APIs (like CUDA).
-It'll run anywhere (AMD, NVidia, Apple Silicon, Intel).
+It'll run anywhere (AMD, NVIDIA, Apple Silicon, Intel).
 Heck, it will even run on parallel CPU configurations and a bunch of smartphones.
-It can even support Field-Programmable Gate Arrays (FPGAs), which are completely different than GPUs and used in specific (different) use-cases for performance.
+It also supports Field-Programmable Gate Arrays (FPGAs), which are completely different than GPUs and used in specific (different) use-cases for performance.

 So what's the catch?
+Well...
-Well, OpenCL doesn't have as great library support.
+1. OpenCL doesn't have as great library support.
 So if you want to do a Fast Fourier Transform on some data using OpenCL, it will be marginally slower and a little more difficult to use than the corresponding features in CUDA.
-OpenCL is also a little clunkier to use for many workflows.
+2. OpenCL is also a little clunkier to use than CUDA for many workflows.
+On the other hand, there are some workflows where OpenCL is genuinely the easiest option.

-You might think to yourself, "Ah, that doesn't sound too bad," or "That seems like a totally fair price to pay considering that OpenCL code can run on any hardware."
+You might think to yourself, "These sound like totally fair concessions to make when considering that OpenCL code can run on any hardware."
 And you would not necessarily be wrong.

 But it's hard to overstate how incredibly dominant CUDA has been in the GPGPU space for so many years.
 Sure, you *could* write your code in a cross-platform way, but why would you?
-You would be taking a small performance hit (something like 10%) and it would take longer to write your code.
+You would be taking a small performance hit (something like 10%) and it would take an extra week to write your code.
 Plus, all of the common GPU programming guides are in CUDA.
 Time is money, and it takes time to learn.
-From a business perspective, it's better to just pay an extra hundred dollars on an NVidia card and save yourself (and your emplyees) the hassle.
+From a business perspective, it's better to just pay an extra hundred dollars on an NVIDIA card and save yourself (and your employees) the hassle.

 To reiterate, almost all of the cross-platform APIs have the same drawback: they are not CUDA.
 This means that there is less documentation available.
-The code will be buggier and with less developer suport.
+The code will be buggier and with less developer support.
 The experience simply won't be as smooth as CUDA.
 In a world where everyone is trying to get the absolute best performance possible as quickly as possible, these are huge issues.

 Well, you caught me rambling again.
-Let's talk about more useful divisions within the GPU community.
-Namely, the difference between compute and graphics APIs

-## Abstractions good or bad?

-An abstraction exists to allow programmers to more easily construct code in a way that makes sense and can be easily understood by hardware.
-An abstraction is a programming concept to make the hardware more accesible to the programmer.

-## Loop Vectorization

-## Kernel Approaches

-## JuliaGPU

-## A note

-I strongly encourage you to choose whatever language you want and implement the examples in this book with that language.
-It's a great learning exercise if nothing else.

-Move "big green elephant in the room" to the end.
-Start with Graphics vs Compute

-Look.
-I'll be honest, feel free to skip this chapter.
-Or don't.

-On the one hand, it is filled with a bunch of context about the state of GPU computing in 2024, which will definitely help you in understanding some of the finer ch
+Long story short, it's impossible to talk about GPU computing without acknowledging the big green elephant in the room: CUDA.

+The good news is that JuliaGPU (my choice for this book) is actually using CUDA under the hood if you are using NVIDIA hardware.
+It's using Metal for Mac, OneAPI for Intel, ROCm for AMD, and a portable version of OpenCL (POCL) for CPU parallelism.
+This alleviates some of the pain points when using other cross-platform languages.
+I'm hoping that this book spurs more developers to try JuliaGPU out and helps us catch bugs and build documentation where needed so we can catch up to CUDA.

+We'll see what the future holds, but I am positive there is a bright future for the JuliaGPU ecosystem.
+At the very least, it's a great language to play with to learn all of the essential concepts before (potentially) rewriting things for some broader application.

+In the next chapter, I'll be introducing several core abstractions programmers use when writing GPU code and getting you started in running that code on your hardware (whatever that might be).